mcfletch/pycraft/README.md

 ```

 At this point, you have a vanilla Bukkit server running
-in docker with the Geyser bridge installed.
+in docker with the Geyser bridge and PycraftServer plugins
+installed.

 You can connect to your server by choosing Multiuser
 in Minecraft Java Edition and typing in the